Events and Exhibits

 IN RECOGNITION OF -

-In recognition of National Invasive Species Awareness Week (February 26 – March 2, 2018), this walk will feature winter plant identification of a variety of invasive species found at this preserve.
-FYI: This summer, we’ll return in July for another plant ID walk as part of New York’s Invasive Species Awareness Week.
-Return to this “Events” page to find out more about that walk later this year.
+In recognition of New York Invasive Species Awareness Week (July 8 – 14, 2018), this walk will feature summer plant identification of a variety of invasive species found at this preserve.

 All participants must register by visiting http://mohawkhudson.org/events-registration/.